 Ask your benefits consultant about the differences between choosing a dental-only carrier and bundling your medical and dental benefits.
 And, to make your dental benefits easier to understand for your employees, look for carriers that offer member support and tools — like online portals that allow them to quickly find in-network providers, check the status of their claims and more.

-Wellmark members have access to myWellmark Opens in a new window®, a personalized website site that allows them to make the most of their health benefits with tools, resources and insights that help manage spending — which can ultimately help your bottom line.
+Wellmark members have access to myWellmark Opens in a new window®, a personalized website that allows them to make the most of their health benefits with tools, resources and insights that help manage spending — which can ultimately help your bottom line.
 With myWellmark, your employees can search for in-network dentists, look up the status of their claims, track and organize their expenses, see relevant information related to their specific coverage and more.

 Dental coverage is no longer a nice-to-have benefit